Aurelius3000/barrelbook-legal/TERMS_OF_SERVICE.md

 - We may delete your data after a reasonable period
 - Sections that by their nature should survive will remain in effect

-## 14. Governing Law
+## 15. Governing Law

-These Terms are governed by the laws of [Your State/Country] without regard to conflict of law principles.
-Any disputes shall be resolved in the courts of [Your Jurisdiction].
+These Terms are governed by the laws of the state of Georgia (USA)  without regard to conflict of law principles.
+Any disputes shall be resolved in the courts of the state of Georgia (USA).

-## 15. Miscellaneous
+## 16. Miscellaneous

 ### Entire Agreement
 These Terms constitute the entire agreement between you and us regarding the App.